Saturday, June 28, 2025

 Woody Allen's "Manhattan"

-A vulgar comparison, perhaps, but it’s possible to think of writer/director Woody Allen as a later Jerry Lewis.
+A vulgar comparison, perhaps, but it’s possible to think of writer/director Woody Allen as a latter-day Jerry Lewis.
 As with the usually denigrated Lewis, Allen's film persona is a paranoid who finds the world he knows conspiring to put him in the worst light.
 The bumbling Everyman, where social ineptitude is first nature, a superpower that benefits no one.
 As with, Lewis, Allen’s characters are variations on a theme of failure, bad posture, poor self-esteem, is someone so lacking in finesse, agility, or aptitude in the well-heeled that most attempts to emulate sophisticated manners are inevitably catastrophic.
 This theme runs throughout all of Allen's films, with a central preoccupation with sex.
 Allen rarely gets any, and when he does, it never comes off as the instruction manuals or the Playboy philosophy promised.
 Allen presents himself as a victim of the sexual revolution's propaganda, he is Norman Mailer’s “ prisoner of sex” someone furiously trying to make his relationships with women adhere to a set of rose-hued promises.

 Allen’s themes are deeper than what one could extrapolate from Jerry Lewis and Allen, long our favored conspicuously intellectual filmmaker, expanded his theme into a murkier tableau.
 Manhattan, comedy, is something of a treatise on what's wrong with modern man: a lack of moral certitude, the silence of God and man's attempt to fill the void with his own concepts, the meaninglessness of language, the obsession with surface. and the lack of spiritual reflection.
 All these strands, culled from the books of Tolstoy Sartre.
 Burroughs, and especially the films of Bergman, are all touched on during the film.
 Luckily, Allen, the writer and director, has developed a perfectly coherent visual style and a sense of dialogue that makes the film less foreboding than it sounds.